icgc-argo/argo-docs/docs/data-access/daco/applying.md

 If the ethics approval is written in a language other than English, please upload a translated version.

-> Please note: The DACO and the ICGC are not responsible for the ethics approval/monitoring of individual research projects and bear no responsibility for the Applicant's failure to comply with local/national ethical requirements.
+> **Please note:** The DACO and the ICGC are not responsible for the ethics approval/monitoring of individual research projects and bear no responsibility for the Applicant's failure to comply with local/national ethical requirements.

 ## Signing and Submitting the Application
 The last section of the application, `Sign & Submit`, will be disabled if any section of the application is incomplete.

-When this section is enabled, the final step involves adding the proper signatures to authorize the application.
+When the application is complete, this section is enabled and the final step involves adding the proper signatures to authorize the application.
 Please do the following:
 1. Download the finalized application from the top application header, or using the button within the section content.
 1. On the last page of the application pdf you will find a signatures page.
 You must include **BOTH the Principal Investigator and the Institutional Representative signatures** or your application will be declined.
    * You can print the final signature page, collect the written signatures, scan the signed page and add it back to the finalized application pdf.